 - Training and adaptation course organized within SIAS.

 Most of the time, SIAS operators use live ammunition in their training sessions, a rough reminder of their deadly trade.
-No mistakes are allowed, whether in training or in a real mission.
+No mistakes are allowed, whether in training or a real mission.

 Weaponry and Gear